a-mango/CLD-Workshop/README.md

 ### Summary

 The scenario describes the setup of a multi-cloud OpenShift environment.
 On-premises infrastructure is used to host a RHEL management workstation, a PostgreSQL database, and an OpenShift cluster.
-AWS is used to provision an OpenShift cluster and a Route 53 load balancer used for .
-Each cluster is set up with 3 nodes and a load balancer to route traffic to the nodes.
+AWS is used to provision an OpenShift cluster and a Route 53 load balancer used for cluster failover.
+The AWS cluster is set up with 5 nodes and a load balancer to route traffic to the nodes.
+The on-premises cluster is set up with a single OpenShift node.

 The open source collaboration platform [Mattermost](https://github.com/mattermost/mattermost) is used to showcase a 2-tier architecture.
 It consists of an application and a database.
 The images are stored in a container registry.
 Route 53 is used for DNS-based failover routing.
 The application is tested for functionality, load, and failover scenarios.